 The Washington Traffic Safety Commission has extensive data regarding fatalities.

-Keep in mind, per Washington Traffic Safety Commission Fatalities Dashboard, Washington had 750 fatalities in 2022 (averaged 597 fatalities during 2012-2017) with 286 fatalities caused by poly-drug drivers in 2021 (still awaiting 2022 numbers).
+In 2023, nearly 50% of fatalities involved impaired drivers.
+Washington had 810 fatalities in 2023 (averaged 597 fatalities during 2012-2017) with nearly 300 fatalities caused by poly-drug drivers.
 The number of alcohol or drug-positive impaired drivers contributing to fatal crashes is sobering.
 News Article.